Actyx/chat/docs/events-tags-overview.md

 | message-catalog  | Get all added messages                    |
 | message:id       | Get all operations for a specific message |
 |                  |                                           |

-## Notes

-`user:id`, `channel:id` and `message:id` are used to identify and trace all related operations on such entities; `user:id` also represents a unique sender of a message.
-These tags are added to have these pieces of information available for future Fishes.